-In case any vacancy or vacancies should occur on the Board of Directors other than removal or expiration of term, due to death, resignation or other causes, the remaining Directors, if still consisting a quorum, may fill said vacancies by election from among the stockholders and the stockholders so elected shall act as members
+In case any vacancy or vacancies should occur on the Board of Directors other than removal or expiration of term, due to death, resignation or other causes, the remaining Directors, if still consisting a quorum, may fill said vacancies by election from among the stockholders and the stockholders so elected shall act as members of said Board until the new Board of Directors is elected.

-5 Manual of Corporate Governance, Article II, 1.5

-Procedures Process Adopted Criteria

-a.
-Selection / Appointment ,
+Procedures Process Adopted Criteria a.
+Selection / Appointment

-a.
-Selection / Appointment (i) Executive Directors (ii) Non-Executive Directors (iii) Independent Directors The stockholders of the Company may submit written nominations to the Board at least 30 business days before the next annual meeting of the stockholders.
+- (i) Executive Directors

+- (ii) Non-Executive Directors

+- (iii) Independent Directors

+The stockholders of the Company may submit written nominations to the Board at least 30 business days before the next annual meeting of the stockholders.
 The Nomination committee evaluates the nominees and approve a list of nominees eligible to be elected as member of the Board.

 The Nomination Committee likewise identifies and recommends qualified individuals for nomination and election of the Board through the use of professional search firms and other external sources of candidates.

-A director of the Company shall have the following qualifications: 1.
-Ownership of at least one (1) share of the capital stock of the Company; 2.
-College degree or its equivalent competence and understanding of the fundamentals of doing business or sufficient experience and competence in managing a business; 3.
-Relevant qualifications, such as previous business experience, membership in good standing in relevant industry and membership in business or professional organization; 4.
-Integrity, probity, diligence and assiduousness in the performance of his functions; 5.
-Directorships in other companies, taking into account the following factors: i) the nature of the business of the corporation; ii) the number of directors in other companies; iii) any possible conflict of interest, and iv) the age of the director, and 6.
-For independent directors, beneficial equity ownership in the Corporation or in its related companies, which must not
+A director of the Company shall have the following qualifications:

+- Ownership of at least one (1) share of the capital stock of the Company; - College degree or its equivalent competence and understanding of the fundamentals of doing business or sufficient experience and competence in managing a business; - Relevant qualifications, such as previous business experience, membership in good standing in relevant industry and membership in business or professional organization; - Integrity, probity, diligence and assiduousness in the performance of his functions; - Directorships in other companies, taking into account the following factors:

+the nature of the business of the corporation;

+the number of directors in other companies;

+any possible conflict of interest, and

+the age of the director, and

+- 6. For independent directors, beneficial equity ownership in the Corporation or in its related companies, which must not exceed two percent (2%).

 b.
-Reappointment exceed two percent (2%).
+Reappointment

+- i) Executive Directors

-(i) Executive Directors (ii) Non-Executive Directors (iii) Independent Directors The stockholders of the Company may submit written nominations to the Board at least 30 business days before the next annual meeting of the stockholders.
+- (ii) Non-Executive Directors

+- (iii) Independent Directors

+The stockholders of the Company may submit written nominations to the Board at least 30 business days before the next annual meeting of the stockholders.
 The Nomination committee evaluates the nominees and approve a list of nominees eligible to be elected as member of the Board.

-The Nomination Committee likewise identifies and recommends qualified individuals for nomination and election of the Board through the use A director of the Company shall have the following qualifications: 1.
-Ownership of at least one (1) share of the capital stock of the Company; 2.
-College degree or its equivalent competence and understanding of the fundamentals of doing business or sufficient experience and competence in managing a business; 3.
-Relevant qualifications, such as previous business experience, membership in good standing in
+The Nomination Committee likewise identifies and recommends qualified individuals for nomination and election of the Board through the use of professional search firms and other external sources of candidates.

+A director of the Company shall have the following qualifications: